NASM vs NSCA Which is the better Cert organization?

 General certification focus of both

 In this section, I’ll be giving you more information on what you can do in the fitness industry with each certification.

 The NSCA has a strong focus on athletic performance.
 This includes reactive training, speed, agility and quickness training.

 They have a more advanced certification called the CSCS that focuses on athletic performance even more than their general certification does.
-Their basic certification leads to their more advanced certification.
+Also, their basic certification leads to their more advanced certification.

-If you plan on working with a college or high school athletes, you should consider getting NSCA.
-Although the PES from NASM is also one of my top performance enhancement specialist certifications, I suggest you check out.
+If you plan on working with college or high school athletes, you should consider getting NSCA.
+The PES from NASM is also one of my top performance enhancement specialist certifications and I suggest you check it out.

 Here is the official NSCA video on YouTube.

 They have an in-depth screening process that lets their trainers know where they should start with their client.